 Guatemala suffers from widespread poverty, child malnutrition, and violence stemming from a long history of civil conflict and political unrest.
 Inadequate government investment in public services means that children do not have reliable access to education and health services.
-Given that the country is facing a series of grave human security, socioeconomic and health challenges, children’s rights finds itself at the bottom of the country’s priority list.
-Poverty driven desperation and institutional failings mean that Guatemalan children are constantly exposed to violence, forced labour, exploitation and abuse, exacerbated by a lack of opportunities.
+Given that the country is facing a series of grave human security, socioeconomic and health challenges, children’s rights find themselves at the bottom of the country’s priority list.
+Poverty-driven desperation and institutional failings mean that Guatemalan children are constantly exposed to violence, forced labour, exploitation and abuse, exacerbated by a lack of opportunities.

 Population: 16.58 million

 Guatemala at a glance

 The Republic of Guatemala (República de Guatemala) is a country located in Central America.
 To the northwest, Guatemala shares a border with Mexico, to the northeast with Belize and to the southeast with Honduras and El Salvador.
 Along the coastline, to the east is the Gulf of Honduras and to the south the Pacific Ocean (Griffith et al, 2021).

 Guatemala is a country rich in its indigenous culture and history.
 There are two main ethnic groups, the Maya and Ladinos, who make up a majority of the Indian population.
 Other ethnic groups include the Xinca, predominantly in the south, and the Garífuna who are mostly of mixed African and Caribbean descent and living in the northeastern towns of Livingston and Puerto Barrios (Griffith et al, 2021).